-Make frequent visits to your vet to ensure that your pet's weight management programme is going smoothly.
 Your vet knows your pet’s ideal weight, how fast he should be losing weight and which foods are best for each stage of the weight management plan.

 4. Maintain an ideal weight for life

 - Supporting a long life expectancy

 - Promoting healthy joints and mobility